ANKershaw/youtube_video_ranks/README.md

 ### Mage

-Mage is where we will download the data files, process, and upload to GCS.
 <p>There is a pre-configured mage start script in the mage_start.sh and mage_start.bin files to help you get mage started

 #### For Mac / Linux